While owning your own home is not the "American Dream" neither is living here.

 Make your own decision - and pay for it with your own money, not borrowed money.

-2. Parent who like having kids around: One Father explained to me that he didn't mind having his son live in the basement, as they liked to spend their Summers in Florida, and their son would watch the house and walk the dog for them, and do odd chores.
+2. Parents who like having kids around: One Father explained to me that he didn't mind having his son live in the basement, as they liked to spend their Summers in Florida, and their son would watch the house up North and walk the dog for them, and do odd chores.

 It is like having your own live-in handyman and butler - or Concierge.
 He will pick up your dry cleaning, be there when the cable man or the appliance repair man comes, sign for those FedEx packages, and just generally be a warm body on site, so you don't have to worry about the house being broken into.